emmajanedrews/base-template/_posts/2018-04-17-colemere-realty-is-hiring-agents.md

 {% include youtube.html %}

-*We’re looking to expand our team with highly motivated agents.
-Are you interested?*
+<center>*We’re looking to expand our team with highly motivated agents.
+Are you interested?*</center>

 A lot of you may not have heard about who we are, but **Colemere Realty is the oldest real estate company in the Salt Lake Valley**.